How an engine’s oil filter works

-- Firmly apply the handbrake, then jack up the front of the car and support it on axle stands.
+- Firmly apply the handbrake, chock the rear wheels then jack up the front of the car and support it on axle stands.
 Undo the fasteners and remove the engine undershield (where fitted).

-- Remove the oil filler cap.
-Rotate the oil filler cap anti-clockwise and remove it.
+- Rotate the oil filler cap anti-clockwise and remove it.

 - Using a spanner, or preferably a socket and bar, slacken the drain plug about half a turn.
-Position the draining container under the drain plug, then remove the plug completely.
-Slacken the oil drain plug on the back of the sump with a socket, then unscrew it by hand, and allow the oil to drain.
+Position the draining container under the drain plug, then quickly remove the plug completely, and allow the oil to drain.